PieterPenninckx/resource-management-in-rust/src/not-all-memory-needs-to-be-acquired.md

 of the functions and the arguments that are passed to the functions (and some other stuff as well).
 This is called the _stack_.

-There is one stack per thread.
+There is one stack per thread and it typically has a fixed size.
 If you don't know what a thread is, don't worry about that for now, just know that each application uses at least one thread when it runs.

+When a function `a()` calls a function `b()`, we say that `a` is the _caller_ and `b` is the _callee_.
-When a function call is made, a piece of the stack is used to store the local variables of the function and the parameters to that function and when the function is finished, this piece of memory is released.
+When a function call is made, a piece of the stack is reserved to store the local variables of the callee, the parameters to that callee and some other stuff that is needed to make it all work.
+This piece of the stack is called the _stack frame_ corresponding to the callee.

-This means that when a function call is finished, the memory that was used to store the local variables of the function and the arguments that were passed to that function, can be re-used for something else.
+When the callee returns, the stack frame corresponding to the callee is released and  may be re-used for something else.

-So you cannot expect the values that were stored in that piece of memory are still intact.
-This implies that you cannot use the stack to store data that you need for a longer time, longer than the duration of the function call.
+This means that you cannot expect the values that were stored in stack frame of the callee are still intact when the callee has returned.
+This implies that you cannot use the stack to store data that you will still need after the callee has returned.

+How exactly the return value of a function is transferred from the callee to the caller depends on the CPU architecture and on the number of bytes that need to be returned.
+In order to understand this document, you may think that the caller treats the return value of the callee as a local variable of the caller and stores it on the stack frame of the caller.
+The callee gets an extra parameter that indicates where the return value should be stored.

 ### The heap